thomasteoh/ARM-rstudio-server/README.md

 The `VERS` variable in the script can be updated to build different versions of the server.
 The latest version number and be found on the rstudio server [download page](https://www.rstudio.com/products/rstudio/download-server/), and note that this will likely differ from the latest desktop version.

 ## Launching RStudio Server
-After the server has been built and installed, the easiest way to start the server is using the commands below
+After the server has been built and installed, the easiest way to start the server is using the command below

 ```
 sudo rstudio-server start